git-token/documentation/evaluating_projects_with_gittoken.md

 There are also a few other metrics that have to be considered in light of the fact that blockchain investments are often investments in tokens that power protocols and applications.
 Some of these questions are as follows:

-**1) What does the token do?**
+**1) What does the token do and what are the token economics?**

 This might be hard for some to hear but not everything needs to be a token.
 However, with the current hype around ICOs everything is becoming one.
-Understanding what a token does and why those functions can’t be managed by an existing token (most often ETH given that most ICOs are ERC20 tokens) is critical.
+Understanding what a token does and why those functions can’t be managed by an existing token (or to go further, why the platform or service needs to be decentralized) is critical.

 As [Nick Tomaino of Rune Capital points out](https://thecontrol.co/on-token-value-e61b10b6175e), there are really four major kinds of tokens: traditional asset tokens, usage tokens, work tokens, and hybrid tokens.